mariyam-khan/Causal_genes_GWAS_loci_CAD/README.md

   Identification of causal genes at GWAS loci with pleiotropic gene regulatory effects using instrumental variable sets.

-# 1. Guide to software requirements.
+# 1. Guide to software requirements

 To use this code, download the code files and ensure that you have the dependencies explained below.
 To run the code files, you have to type: